Here are five key things to know about California self-defense laws:

-- 6. As applied to specific California crimes
+- 6. California self-defense law applied to specific crimes

 1. What is self-defense?

-Self-defense is a type of legal defense that an accused may use to negate a criminal charge.
+Self-defense is a type of affirmative defense that asserts that:

-- a defendant used force or violence against someone else, but
+- you used force or violence against someone else, but

-- did so to protect himself, his/her property, or another person.
+- did so to protect yourself, your property, or another person.

 - but that it was justifiable under the circumstances.